AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/use-the-desktop-proofing-viewer/open-proofs-in-dpv.md

 ## Prerequisites

 * You must install the Desktop Proofing Viewer.
-For more information, see [Install the Desktop Proofing Viewer with Automatic Updates](../../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md).
+For more information, see [Install the Desktop Proofing Viewer](../../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md).

 ## Open proofs from the Desktop Proofing Viewer